ChaseLittlepaws/digital-garden/_notes/Meta - Research Questions.md

 - How can individuals and communities develop and sustain effective strategies for self-care and self-compassion, and what are some effective ways to build resilience and prevent burnout in personal and professional contexts?
 -  How can individuals and communities use art and creativity to promote healing and self-expression, and what are some effective ways to incorporate creative practices into personal and community-based work?
 - How can individuals and communities use movement and embodiment practices to promote healing and resilience, and what are some effective ways to incorporate movement into daily life?
-- What are some effective strategies for individuals to develop emotional intelligence, self-awareness, and empathy in order to enhance personal and relational growth within the context of ethical non-monogamous relationships and sexual expression?
+- What are some effective strategies for individuals to develop emotional intelligence, self-awareness, and empathy in order to enhance personal and relational growth within the context of ethically non-monogamous relationships and sexual expression?
-- What are some effective strategies for individuals and couples to address jealousy, insecurity, and other emotional challenges that may arise in ethical non-monogamous relationships?
+- What are some effective strategies for individuals and couples to address jealousy, insecurity, and other emotional challenges that may arise in ethically non-monogamous relationships?
 - In what ways can individuals optimize their use of available resources?
 How can effective note-taking and information management strategies be developed?
 - What are the characteristics of success?
 What actions can individuals take to achieve success?
-- How do an individual's fundamental beliefs influence their life?
+- How do an individual's core beliefs influence their life?
 What strategies can be employed to modify these beliefs when necessary?

 ## Bias & Critical Thinking
 This includes questions related to identifying and addressing bias and developing critical thinking skills.